openenclave/openenclave/docs/GettingStartedDocs/Contributors/SGX1FLCGettingStarted.md

 sudo ansible-playbook scripts/ansible/oe-contributors-setup.yml
 ```

+**Note**: The Ansible scripts only support configuring clean SGX-enabled machines, or any machines already configured with these Ansible scripts.

+For instructions to configure non-clean SGX-enabled machines, please follow the [BuildingInADockerContainer.md](/docs/GettingStartedDocs/Contributors/BuildingInADockerContainer.md) documentation.

 ## Build

 To build, first create a build directory ("build" in the example below) and change directory into it.